biopython/biopython.github.io/wiki/Download.md

     UNIX-like platforms.
 This is not needed on Windows if using the install programs provided above.
 -   [NumPy (Numerical Python)](http://numpy.scipy.org/).
 Note that until BioPython 1.49b, Biopython used the older Numeric library.
+We have tested NumPy 1.0, 1.1 and 1.2 with Biopython.

 ### Optional Software